 Our business is operated through CEC, which is primarily a holding company with no independent operations of its own, and our two reportable segments.
 Through June 30, 2016, we aggregated the operating segments within Caesars Growth Partners ("CGP") into two separate reportable segments: Caesars Growth Partners Casino Properties and Developments ("CGP Casinos") and Caesars Interactive Entertainment ("CIE").
-Subsequent to CIE's sale of its social and mobile games business (the "SMG Business") (see discussion under "Summary of 2016 Events" below), the remaining CIE business is not material, and we no longer consider CIE to be a separate reportable segment from CGP Casinos.
-Therefore, CGP Casinos and CIE have been combined for all periods presented to form the CGP segment.
+Subsequent to CIE's sale of its social and mobile games business (the "SMG Business") (see discussion under "Summary of 2016 Events" below), the remaining CIE business is not material, and we no longer consider CIE to be a separate reportable segment.
 In addition, we deconsolidated Caesars Entertainment Operating Company ("CEOC") from our results following its bankruptcy filing in January 2015, and therefore CEOC is not included in our financial results for the majority of 2015 and all of 2016, and is no longer a reportable segment.
 The Caesars Entertainment Resort Properties ("CERP") and CGP segments include the following properties: (1)